kylegilman/video-embed-thumbnail-generator/readme.txt

 = 4.2 =
 * THUMBNAILS FOR EVERYBODY!
 Added in-browser thumbnail generation.
 Any video in the media library that can be played natively in the current browser can now be used to generate thumbnails without requiring special software on your server.
 * Updated shortcode to support the simplest possible implementation: [KGVID].
 Without any additional information, it will automatically find and display all videos attached to the post.
+* Added "id" and "videos" attributes to shortcode to display specific video IDs or show a specific number of attached videos.
+* If a video thumbnail is set, the video will now use its thumbnail as an icon in the WordPress admin area instead of the generic "video" icon.
+* To avoid clutter, additional video formats encoded by the plugin are now hidden from lists of media, unless "Video" is specifically selected.
+* When a master video is deleted and additional video formats are not deleted, the next highest quality format automatically becomes the master video.
 * Updated Video.js to version 4.2.1, updated the included skin to work with it, and removed the unused image video-js.png.
+* Added option to use the WordPress default video player introduced in WordPress version 3.6.
 * Added buttons to choose thumbnails, end of video image, and watermark from the media library.
 * Added option to add Open Graph tags for posting videos on Facebook.
 However, for the many Facebook users who browse with https, your own videos must be served via https in order to work.
-* Added options to automatically generate a thumbnail and encode videos to multiple formats as soon as they are uploaded.
+* Added options to automatically generate a thumbnail and encode videos to multiple formats as soon as they are uploaded (FFMPEG/LIBAV only).
-* Added option to use the WordPress default video player introduced in WordPress version 3.6.
 * Added option to disable responsive video resizing.
 * Added options to restrict thumbnail making and video encoding to particular user roles.
+* Added option to enter username and password to give FFMPEG/LIBAV access to .htaccess protected videos.
 * Added option to disable right-clicking on videos.
 * Added option to replace original video file with an H.264 video of the same resolution.
 * Added advanced FFMPEG/LIBAV encoding options.
 New options include choice between Constant Rate Factor and Average Bit Rate, H.264 profiles and levels, audio bit rate, disabling `nice` on Linux, and the ability to encode with more than one thread.